hunterr007/mas-tools-api-vscode/README.md

 # MAS Tools API VS Code Extension

 This extension provides a convenient way to interact with the MAS Tools API directly from within Visual Studio Code.
+Typically users need to use Postman or other tools to set up API end point and keys.
+Certain features like fetching logs files are not very convenient in Postman.
+This extension solves all these problems.

 ## Features

+This extension provides following features using MAS Tools API:

-*   **Setup Command:**
+*   **Setup:**
-    1. One-time setup command to securely store your MAS End Point URL, MAXINST Pod's URL and API Key.
+    1. One-time setup command to securely store your MAS End Point URL, Maxinst Pod's URL and API Key.
     2. Ability to verify environment before running the command and change environment.

-*   **API Commands:** Access to all the MAS Tools API endpoints through the VS Code command palette -
+*   **API :** Access to all the MAS Tools API endpoints through the VS Code command palette -

     1. Start Manage
     2. Stop Manage